ricardoboss/Blism/CONTRIBUTING.md

 The overall steps to add a language are as follows:

-1. Create a new project
+1. Creating a new project
 2. Implement the tokenizer
-3. Implement the highlighter
+3. Implement the style mapper
 4. (optional) Implement the Blazor component

 To illustrate how to do this, let's add a fictional language `FooLang` that looks like this: